Nordic Indo-Germanic People: Endurance of some ideas

-In the 1970s, figures like Dominique Venner, a prominent ideologue of the New Right, revived the claim that Indo-European populations originated in regions around the Arctic Circle.
-This theory, which combined elements of ancient Greek, Persian, Hindu, and Celtic beliefs, was used to support the idea of a circumpolar origin for European peoples.
-Venner and his followers introduced the term boreen to describe this concept, a neologism that linked northern populations to the mythic origins of European civilization.
+In the 1970s, Dominique Venner, one of the ideologues of the New Right, took up the claim that Indo-European populations originated in regions around the Arctic Circle: based on a compilation of beliefs and rites of diverse geographical origins (Greek, Persian, Hindu, Celtic), Venner and his followers defended the thesis of a circumpolar origin of European populations, creating the boreen neologism.

-Alain de Benoist, another key figure of the New Right, expanded on these ideas in his 1970s works, particularly in his book Vu de Droite ("From the Right"), where he argued that the populations of Northern Europe were the ancestors of the Indo-Europeans.
-Benoist's work drew upon the controversial studies of anthropologist Georges Montandon, a collaborationist during the war, and neo-fascist writer Giorgio Locchi.
-Additionally, the neo-Nazi pastor Jürgen Spanuth supported the theory of a Nordic origin for pre-Columbian civilizations, further spreading the influence of these ideas.
+In the same years, Alain de Benoist took up and clarified these theses in his book Vu de Droite (Rightwing worldviews), identifying the populations living in Northern Europe as the ancestors of Indo-Europeans; to support his assertions, he drew on the works of collaborationist anthropologist Georges Montandon and neo-fascist writer Giorgio Locchi, while neo-Nazi pastor Jürgen Spanuth defended the thesis of the Nordic origin of pre-Columbian civilizations.

 Distribution

-From the 1950s to the 1970s, Nordicist ideas were disseminated through specialized publishing houses that were either politically aligned with the New Right or directly linked to its ideologies.
-These ideas also spread through the networks of militants and sympathizers, who established connections across generations.
+During the 1950s, 1960s and 1970s, Nordicist ideas were disseminated not only via specialized publishing houses, either politically close to the New Right or organically linked to this current of thought, but also through contacts between militants and sympathizers of different generations.